Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 This represents values in a nil terminated series of nested cons-pairs, also known as a proper list.

+Note that if you mark the last field to [consume the rest of the list](#consume-the-rest), there is no nil terminator.

 For example, with the list `[A, B, C]`, we build the list in reverse:

 - Start with the nil terminator `()`